Driving Hero Academy

 The Story Behind Driving Hero Academy

 “Collisions are not random.
 They follow patterns.
+Most

-Most driver training fails because it teaches
+driver training fails because it teaches compliance, not

 ACADEMY